k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Users can query Fabric from external systems by:

 \- A: Using the Fabric JDBC driver.

-\- B: Pushing data directly into Fabric through a web-service enabling direct insert, update and delete operations into LUIs.
+\- B: Pushing data directly into Fabric through a Web Service enabling direct insert, update and delete operations into LUIs.

 \- C: Listening to the Fabric CDC (Change Data Capture) module and acting upon changes if needed.